gretkierewicz/dissertation/README.md

 - Validation on the Pensum serializer - don't allow double match-ups of degree and position
 - Model changes - employee's degree and position cannot be null; Pensum.pensum changed to Pensum.value
 - Serializers (employee and pensum) update - ordering and field name
+- Created validator for plan's hours field - value > 0 and sum of all plans cannot exceed classes hours

 ### To be done: